cplett/cplett.github.io/page/crest/3-constained.md

 {% include codecell.html content=struc_file_1 style="font-size:10px" %}
 </div>

-Search conformers of the transition state by constraining the relevant atoms.
+Search for conformers of the transition state by constraining the relevant atoms.
-To do so, have a look at the structure with, *e.g.*, molden, set the labels and atom numbers and check the numbers of the atoms.
-Call crest with the `--contrain <atom list>` flag and replace `<atom list>` with the respective atom numbers.
+To do this, examine the structure using software like Molden, set the labels and atom numbers, and take note of the atom numbers.
+Then, call **CREST** with the `--constrain <atom list>` flag, replacing `<atom list>` with the appropriate atom numbers.
-Raname the resulting `.xcontrol.sample` file to a name of your liking, *e.g.*, `xtb.inp` and start **crest** again providing this input file.
+Rename the resulting `.xcontrol.sample` file to a name of your choice, such as `xtb.inp`, and start **CREST** again, providing this input file.
-Verify that `crest_best.xyz` is a reasonable transition state similar to [before](page/xtb/Frequencies).
+Finally, verify that `crest_best.xyz` represents a reasonable transition state, similar to what was shown [before](page/xtb/Frequencies).